atlas-editor/prog2/10/THW5.md

 ---

 **5.2.** (4 points) Use the partitioning idea of quicksort to give an algorithm that ﬁnds the median element of an array of `n` integers.
-Analyze the time complexity of your algorithm?
+Analyze the time complexity of your algorithm.

 ---